lbeverly/docs/groups.md

 ### Project Membership

-In order to access a resource in a Project, a ScaleFT User must be a member of a Group that has been linked to Project.
+In order to access a resource in a Project, a ScaleFT User must be a member of a Group that has been linked to that Project.

 A Group's relationship to a Project has two configurations: